 – Otherwise (ChromaArrayType is greater than 1), the variable QpC is set equal to Min( qPi, 51 ).

-Absence of “persistence flag” for the annotated region SEI message
+Absence of “persistence flag” for the annotated regions SEI message

+This item applies to both ITU-T and ISO/IEC texts.

 In all SEI messages that have a "cancel flag", there is also a corresponding "persistence flag", except in the case of the newly adopted annotated regions SEI message.
 Without this flag, it is not possible to indicate that the annotated regions information applies only to the current picture.
 Due to the extensibility provision that is built into the SEI message syntax, it would be possible to append a persistence flag at the end of the syntax to correct this likely oversight.
 The presence of the extra flag could be optional (conditioned on whether there is more data in the SEI message), so that encoders built for the original syntax would still be conforming.
 When the flag is not present, it would be inferred to be equal to 1.